Concordium/concordium-base/idiss-go/README.md

 ## Building

-To build the Rust library, step inside the repository root and do
+To build the native Rust library for the `idissnative` backend, step inside the repository root and do

 ```sh
 cargo build --manifest-path idiss/Cargo.toml --release --features go